Rise of the Chinese Communist Party-approved blockbuster

 Dan Wang, an analyst at the Economist Intelligence Unit (EIU), said both "Wolf Warrior" and "Wandering Earth" benefited from a receptive political atmosphere.

-"'Wolf Warrior' fits the tone of the Belt and Road Initiative and thus got strong support from the government and extended time in theaters," he said. "'Wandering Earth' came out in the midst of the China-US trade war.
+"'Wolf Warrior' fits the tone of the Belt and Road Initiative and thus got strong support from the government and extended time in theaters," she said. "'Wandering Earth' came out in the midst of the China-US trade war.
 With a sci-fi film featuring Chinese leadership, it catered to the patriotic needs of the public and the government."

 Big budget flops and surprise blockbuster hits show the "unpredictable side" of Chinese cinema, said James Li, co-founding partner of Beijing-based film industry market research firm Fanink.